The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 and

-In particular, when considering real points, real critical points of the Euclidean distance are real critical points of the Hermitian distance. \end{Prop} \begin{proof} Setting $\bv=\bu$ the first inequality follows from the fact that if $\bz\in X$ is in the zero locus of the critical ideal \eqref{conded} of $\bu$, since it holds $\overline{X}=X$ then $(\bz,\bz)\in X\times\overline{X}$ is in the zero locus of the Hermitian critical ideal \eqref{cond} of $(\bu,\bu)$.
+In particular, critical points of the Euclidean distance are real critical points of the Hermitian distance. \end{Prop} \begin{proof} Setting $\bv=\bu$ the left hand inequality of the chain follows from the fact that if $\bz\in X$ is in the zero locus of the critical ideal \eqref{conded} of $\bu$, since it holds $\overline{X}=X$ then $(\bz,\bz)\in X\times\overline{X}$ is in the zero locus of the Hermitian critical ideal \eqref{cond} of $(\bu,\bu)$.

-For the second inequality note that the minimum on the right is bounded from above by the minimum on the subset in which $\bv=\bu$ is real.
+For the right hand inequality of the chain note that the minimum on the right is bounded from above by the minimum on the subset in which $\bv=\bu$ is real.
 Now, if $(\bz,\bar{\bz})\in X\times\overline{X}$ is in the zero locus of the Hermitian critical ideal \eqref{cond} of $(\bu,\bu)$, i.e.\ is a critical point of the Hermitian distance, since all the polynomials are real and in particular $X=\overline{X}$, then $\bz,\bar{\bz}\in X$ are in the zero locus of the critical ideal \eqref{conded} of $\bu$.

-The last part follows setting $\bv=\bu$ real, if $\bz\in X$ real is in the zero locus of the critical ideal \eqref{conded}, i.e.\ is a real critical point of the Euclidean distance, then $(\bz,\bar{\bz})=(\bz, \bz)\in X\times\overline{X}$ is in the zero locus of the Hermitian critical ideal \eqref{cond}, i.e.\ it is a real critical point of the Hermitian distance. \end{proof}
+The remaining inequality and the last part follow setting $\bv=\bu$ real.
+Now, if $\bz\in X$ real is in the zero locus of the critical ideal \eqref{conded}, i.e.\ is a real critical point of the Euclidean distance, then $(\bz,\bar{\bz})=(\bz, \bz)\in X\times\overline{X}$ is in the zero locus of the Hermitian critical ideal \eqref{cond} of $(\bu,\bu)$, i.e.\ it is a real critical point of the Hermitian distance. \end{proof}

+All the inequalities of this last proposition could be strict in general.
+Moreover, in general non real solutions $\bz$ of the critical ideal \eqref{conded} of $\bu$ are not components of the solutions $(\bz,\bw)$ of the Hermitian critical ideal \eqref{cond} of $(\bu,\bu)$.

-Again, in general all the inequalities of this last proposition could be strict.
-We will see in Theorem~\ref{corr} that for any non trivial algebraic variety $X$ it holds $\min\HD(X)>0$. \paragraph{}
+We will see in Theorem~\ref{corr} that for any non trivial algebraic variety $X$ it holds $\min\HD(X)>0$.

 We now briefly discuss the case of parametrized varieties.

 Let $X$ be parametrized by $\psi(\bz)\colon U\subseteq\C^m\to X\subseteq\C^n$ where $U$ is an open subset.
 Thus, we can write